-- We have recycled crop waste. - Installed 2 new irrigation pumps for efficiency water usage and management; computerized irrigation system, Installed new water efficient fixtures, equipment and technology. - 70 Employees trained in safe use and handling of pesticides.
+- We have recycled crop waste and set up compost site to decompose organic matter in reusable soil. - Installed 2 new irrigation pumps for efficiency water usage and management; computerized irrigation system, Installed new water efficient fixtures, equipment and technology. - 80 Employees trained in safe use and handling of pesticides.
 This has been provided to sprayers and stores employees; 67 Spray Men trained and 3 Stores staff. - Planted trees around the farm premises, the company plants at least 10 trees every year in order to conserve the environment.

 Pic 08.
-Fiduga manmade Lake
+Fiduga Forest Reserve

 Pic 09.
-Fiduga Forest Reserve
+Fiduga Man Made Lake